 Pattern cutters work from fashion designers' plans to make the templates used for making garments.
 Pattern graders take the patterns made by pattern cutters and produce scaled up and scaled down versions, to produce the same garment in different sizes.

-- work from drawings of clothing designs
+- working from drawings of clothing designs

 - alternatively draw your patterns by hand (some cutters prefer this)

-As a pattern grader you might:
+As a pattern grader you could be: